faraway-world/faraway-world/README.md

 # 👾 Bloom | AI Enthusiast | Aspiring Researcher

 👋 Hi, I'm Bloom—a driven learner with a deep passion for AI and its future potential.
-Currently a Class 12 student, exploring the foundations of programming with Python and steadily advancing toward cutting-edge AI research.
+Currently exploring the foundations of programming with Python and steadily advancing toward cutting-edge AI research.

 ### 🔬 **Interests**
 - Machine Learning & Deep Learning